July 11, 2018 | Financial Life Planning

 A mindset has many different facets, but one of the main components is whether you have an abundance or a scarcity mentality.

 An abundance mindset envisions endless possibilities and sets lofty goals.
 It’s one that believes the best is yet to come, and that ideas, resources, and love are unlimited.
-It creates a zeal and passion for life that is contagious.
-It’s also a mindset that is honoring to God.
-We see this mindset being taught by God throughout scripture, such as the following passages:
+It’s a mindset that honors God, and creates a contagious zeal and passion for life!
+We see this mindset being taught by God throughout scripture:

 We can’t help but develop an abundance mindset as we steadily increase in our personal understanding that our God is limitless, He is for us, and He cannot be contained.

-Having an abundance mindset dovetails with our investment principle #9: “Base your faith and contentment in something other than investment accounts.”
-It plays a role in making you a better investor both when the market is up, and when it is down.
-An abundance mindset can help neutralize fear and greed.
-The fundamental belief that there is enough to go around helps us combat these two enemies of long term success.
-An abundance mentality helps avoid irrational decisions, such as taking unnecessary risk by betting on a friend’s hot stock tip or abandoning our investment strategy by moving to cash during a down market.
+It plays a role in making you a better investor when the market is up and when it is down.
+The fundamental belief that there is enough to go around helps us combat fear and greed—two enemies of long-term success.
+An abundance mentality helps avoid irrational decisions, such as taking unnecessary risk by betting on a friend’s “hot stock tip” or abandoning our investment strategy by moving to cash during a down market.

 So, which are you?
 Do you lean more towards scarcity or abundant thinking?
-Which one of Maxwell’s six suggestions can you adopt today to reinforce an abundance mindset in yourself and those around you?
+What can you adopt today to reinforce an abundance mindset in yourself and those around you?